gshivani2201/gshivani2201/README.md

 # Hi there, I am Shivani 👋

-- I am a frontend developer.
+- I am a web frontend developer.
 - I make websites and web-applications.
 - I like reading and learning new things.
 - I am currently learning **ReactJs**.